top of page

 “It (the Ring) is rough, as the mind of the young person.
 It is not smoothed off at the edges, any more than the character of the young.
 It is hand-hammered all around – and the young have all their hammering coming to them.
 It has neither beginning nor end, any more than the work of an engineer or, as we know, space itself.
 It will cut into a gold ring if worn next to it, thus showing that one had better keep one’s work and one’s money-getting quite separate.”

-Camp Book: Provided by the Seven Wardens for each Camp includes Charter, Ritual, Notes, the Rule of Governance, and other information gathered from time-to-time pertaining to the constitution of any Camp and the carrying out of the Ritual ceremony.
-Aside from the camp charters, the content of the Camp Book has been superseded by the 2016 version of the Manual of Camp Practice.
+Camp Book: Provided by the Corporation of the Seven Wardens for each Camp includes Charter, Ceremony, Notes, the Rule of Governance, and other information gathered from time-to-time pertaining to the constitution of any Camp and the carrying out of the Ceremony.
+Aside from the camp charters, after 2016 the content of the Camp Book has been superseded by the later versions of the Manual of Camp Practice.

 The anvil and hammer used by Camp 15 for the Obligation Ceremonies at Conestoga College are Ancient Landmarks and were presented by the first student Candidates of Conestoga College prior to the inaugural ceremony on November 5, 2010.